itchono/SLyGA/README.md

 ## Code Structure
 ### `steering` - Steering Algorithms
 This code computes the LVLH steering angle in which to point the sail.
-There are currently two algorithms implemented:
+There are currently two components to the steering algorithm:
-1. Simple Steering - attempts to point the sail prograde unless it produces backwards thrust, thereby always increasing the energy of the orbit
+1. Lyapunov steering law - computes an optimal steering angle which decreases the control-Lyapunov potential function as quickly as possible
-2. Lyapunov Steering - guidance law to converge towards a desired set of MEE elements
+2. NDF Heuristic - accounts for the position of the Sun, and adapts the steering angle proposed by the Lyapunov steering law to something a solar sail can achieve. e.g. Feathering the sail if the desired pointing direction is directly toward the Sun.

 ### `sim` - Simulator
 This folder includes equations of motion, ephemerides, and propulsion models.